 AVMRC Contacts at the Allentown Health Bureau:

-Belle Marks, Associate Director for Personal Health Services & AVMRC Unit LeaderMaryEllen (Mel) Shiels, Cancer Prevention Program Manager & SERVPA-AVMRC AdministratorVicky Kistler, Director of Health
+Belle Marks, Associate Director for Personal Health Services & AVMRC Unit LeaderMaryEllen (Mel) Shiels, Public Health Preparedness Program Manager & SERVPA-AVMRC AdministratorVicky Kistler, Director of Health

 The Medical Reserve Corps (MRC) is a national network of community-based volunteer units that focus on improving the health, safety and resiliency of their local communities.
 The mission of the MRC is to engage volunteers to strengthen public health, emergency response and community resiliency.